Cosmo Technologies Vs. Sun Pharmaceuticals – Why US9320716 May Get Invalidated?

-If we look at the patent, it seems to be the combination of two essential features- composition of lipophilic and hydrophilic compound to control the release the budesonide, and a gastro-resistant coating to prevent the release of budesonide in the stomach.
+If we look at the patent, it seems to be the combination of two essential features- the composition of lipophilic and hydrophilic compound to control the release of the budesonide, and a gastro-resistant coating to prevent the release of budesonide in the stomach.

-Based on our preliminary analysis, we found a paper “Budesonide for for inflammatory bowel disease” by David B. Sachar published in 1994 which mentions the delay-release coating on the budesonide that aid in the delivery of the drug to inflamed regions of the bowel.
+Based on our preliminary analysis, we found a paper “Budesonide for inflammatory bowel disease” by David B. Sachar published in 1994 which mentions the delay-release coating on the budesonide that aid in the delivery of the drug to inflamed regions of the bowel.
 Below we have highlighted a relevant portion of this paper-

 We found another paper Meta-analysis vs Mega-analysis by Lorinda Simms published in 1998 citing the above paper that consolidated our belief that the coating is done to directly deliver the drug to the inflamed portion.
 Here is the relevant excerpt of this paper –